GENERAL INFORMATION: 503-823-4000

 F. “Immediately Available Public Sewer” means a public sewer to which a property can connect without further extension of the public system.

-G. “Owner-Occupant” means an owner who uses the property as his or her primary residence.
+G. “Owner-Occupant” means an owner who uses the property as their primary residence.
 The individual who has the responsibility for assessments and is occupying the property will be considered the owner-occupant regardless of who holds the deed to the property.
 An owner who lived at the property before moving to a nursing home or similar facility is considered to be residing at the property if the property is not producing income.

 H. “Nonconforming Sewer” means a private sanitary sewer that is: